-Credit requirement are as follows for the Graduating Class of 2023 and beyond:
+Credit requirement are as follows:

 1. English 8 Semesters-4 Years/CU

 2. Social Studies 7 Semesters-3.5 Years/CU

 3. Math 7 Semesters-3.5 Years/CU

 4. Science 7 Semesters-3.5 Years/CU

 5. Health 1 Semester-1/2 Year/CU

 6. Physical Education 1 Semester-1/2 Year/CU

-7. Fine Arts, or Vocational Education 8 Semesters-4 Years/CU
+7. Fine Arts or CTE classes 8 Semesters-4 Years/CU

 8. Electives 21 Semesters-10.5 Years/CU

 Total needed to graduate 60 Semesters-30 CUs

-- Four (4) years of English is required for most college admission. - One semester of government is required for all students. - Two (2) years must be a lab science.
+- \ Four (4) years of English is required for most college admission. - \\ One semester of government is required for all students. - \\\ Two (2) years must be a lab science.
 Two (2) semesters of any combination of approved science substitute courses will count as one-half (1/2) science credit.
 A list of science substitute courses will be approved by the principal after conferring with the counselor and the science department.
-These courses will be listed in the course description book. - A student that participates in two (2) different sports in one (1) year or one (1) sport in two (2) years will receive the Physical Education credit.
+These courses will be listed in the course description book. - \\\\ A student that participates in two (2) different sports in one (1) year or one (1) sport in two (2) years will receive the Physical Education credit.